mckennapsean/dissertation/chapters/background.md

 In this chapter, we will first explore how creativity has played a blossoming role in recent work.
 On the theoretical side, we focus on two types of visualization models, process and decision models [@Meyer].
 For visualization design, we discuss the primary decision model, the nested model [@Munzner2009; @Meyer].
-For process models, the HCI field has identified two differing approaches to the design process: creative versus engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011].
+For process models, the HCI field has identified two differing approaches to the design process: creative versus \al{AND, not against} engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011].
-Together, these two approaches can complement and enrich a design process.
+Together, these two \al{"two" - cut} approaches can complement and enrich a design process.
 Furthermore, we reflect on the role and use of user-centered design throughout visualization design.
 In the next chapter, we will introduce the design activity framework as a way to connect these design decisions to a design process which supports a combination of engineering and creative approaches for user-centered design.